rentruewang/snippets/README.md

 Complicated but useful.
 Super fast (bascially the 1x on benchmarks).
 Preferred when **performance** is needed.
 Modern C++ is also pleasant to write, except for debugging template errors.

 Usage: high performance computing, desktop UI, games, improve Python performance, computing bound CLI tools, performant solution for long running tools / services, any sort of low level stuff

-🎯 Dart:

-Flutter is too good to pass on.

-Usage: Frontend stuff.

 **NOTE** Python and C++ are ubiquitous and don't have a lot of [deficiencies](https://softwareengineering.stackexchange.com/questions/329728/are-design-patterns-frowned-upon).
 They also don't have very few overalpping use cases.